anquanscan/sec-tools/README.md

 [EFIgy](https://github.com/duo-labs/EFIgy): A small client application that uses the Duo Labs EFIgy API to inform you about the state of your Mac EFI firmware
 [dinkleberg](https://github.com/oSumAtrIX/dinkleberg): 🕵️‍♂️ Catch users faking their offline status on Discord with an exploit written in Rust
 [Python-Honeypot](https://github.com/OWASP/Python-Honeypot): OWASP Honeypot, Automated Deception Framework.
 [djangorestframework-api-key](https://github.com/florimondmanca/djangorestframework-api-key): 🔐 API key permissions for Django REST Framework
+[meltdown-spectre-poc-grabber](https://github.com/willyb321/meltdown-spectre-poc-grabber): Script I wrote in about 10 minutes to grab Meltdown/Spectre PoC's and download them.